 Since you are here, we are going to assume you already know what micro/eLearning is, and you now want to know the best eLearning options out there.
-We know it is essential for you to get the necessary information before making a platform selection, so we have prepared a list of ten of the best ones, some are open-source online free training software while others aren’t.
+We know it is essential for you to get the necessary information before making a training platform selection, so we have prepared a list of ten of the best ones, some are open-source online free training software while others aren’t.
 We believe EdApp is the cream of the crop, but let’s review the other learning management systems we have in the list so you can understand why.

-EdApp is the industry standard in eLearning.
-This Learning Management System (LMS) will provide you with complete control over the learning environment of your employees with prerequisites, scoring, spaced repetition, and micro-credentials.
+EdApp is the industry standard in cloud-based eLearning.
+This online training software will provide you with complete control over the learning environment of your employees with prerequisites, scoring, spaced repetition, and micro-credentials.
 EdApp focuses on microlearning, which is the breaking down of information into small, digestible bites.
 Not only is this method easier for learners to absorb and complete as each microlesson only takes 5-7 minutes, but it’s also more effective, proving to cement concepts into your teams’ long-term memory.

 EdApp is also mobile-first so that learners can easily access courses whenever they like from the palm of their hands.
-It also means that deskless workers have the freedom to complete course content while they’re on the go.
+Mobile learning with EdApp means that deskless workers have the freedom to complete online course content while they’re on the go.
 The leading platform also hosts a plethora of built-in features to boost learning results like gamification and real rewards to incentivize learners.

 You will also have access to editable content from its world-class library free of charge.
-This library is full of hundreds of ready-made courses ready for you to edit, brand, and deploy to your teams in record time.
+This SCORM library is full of hundreds of ready-made courses ready for instructional designers to edit, brand, and deploy to your teams in record time.
 It includes courses on topics such as compliance training and many more.
 A quick and seamless rollout is possible when you can have access to a team of expert instructional designers who are ready to create beautiful courses for you.
-Yes, this multi-award-winning LMS that is used by market leaders across the globe is an entirely free training software.
+Yes, this multi-award-winning LMS software that is used by market leaders across the globe is an entirely free training software.